autisticvegan/practice/my-website/docs/Amazon stories/important ones/Customer Obsession.md

 - Why topology cache? - started originally as a k8s thing, but grew into a life of its own
 - Did you use a database? yes
 - What was the hardest part? - customer obsession, github CDN
+- Why use gRPC and not JSON? - speed, weight
+- Why clutch?
+Familiarity
+- Why open source? - Maintain higher standard of quality, and reuse in other places, also its good just like DEI

+### Q&A:
+- What was the scalability of this system? - it didn't matter since its less than 1 QPS.
+However it can easily scale to a very large number of services (think about ingestion of aggrefest).
+There are also built in mechanisms for when external APIs fail.
+- Did this system use a database? - Yes, audit logs, topocache

 ## Weak:
 More Management based story: